winlinvip/SimpleDHT/README.md

 This library including the following examples:

-1. DHT11Default: To sample the temperature and humidity every 200ms.
+1. DHT11Default: To sample the temperature and humidity.
-1. DHT11WithRawBits: To sample the temperature and humidity, output the 40 raw bits every 200ms.
+1. DHT11WithRawBits: To sample the temperature and humidity, output the 40 raw bits.

 ## Similar Projects